-The Executive and Directors of the Queensland Chamber of Agricultural Societies Inc. consist of representatives from each QLD Sub Chamber.
-Each Sub Chamber has either on or two delegates depending on the number of Show Societies within the Sub-Chamber.
+The Executive and Directors of the Queensland Chamber of Agricultural Societies Inc. consist of representatives from each QLD Sub-Chamber.
+Each Sub Chamber has either one or two delegates depending on the number of Show Societies within the Sub-Chamber.

 MEET OUR BOARD

 - NEXT GEN WORKING GROUP CHAIR